Will-777/wordpot2/README.md

 You can use a wordpress theme as you would in a normal Wordpress installation by putting the theme folder in the `static/wp-content/themes/` directory.
 You might also need to edit the html skeleton which is stored in the `templates/` folder and should be named as your theme (e.g. `themename.html`) - take a look at `twentyeleven.html` to see how it works.

-To use the theme start wordpot with the theme option (default value is `twentyeleven`):
+To use the theme start wordpot2 with the theme option (default value is `twentyeleven`):

-    $ python wordpot --theme=THEMENAME
+    $ python wordpot2 --theme=THEMENAME

 Templates are built with the [Jinja2](http://jinja.pocoo.org) template engine.

 ## Expandable with plugins (*beta*)

-Wordpot can be expanded with plugins to improve its behaviour or just expand some functionalities.
+wordpot2 can be expanded with plugins to improve its behaviour or just expand some functionalities.

 For example you can write a plugin to mimick a particular vulnerability in a Wordpress plugin or theme.